If you’ve ever heard about options trading, then you’ve probably heard about puts and calls.

 That said, options are a function of several factors.
 These factors include the current stock price, the time to expiration, volatility, strike price, interest rates, and cash dividends.

-What makes them different from stocks?
+And what makes them different from stocks?

 If you buy 100 shares of stock, and it rises by $1, you have gain $100 in profits, minus fees.
 On the other hand, if that stock you’re long drops a buck, then you’ll lose $100.